Red X iconGreen tick iconYellow tick icon

 Specially designed to transport marine species, the van is equipped with chilled re-circulating seawater tanks and a mobile touch tank to support hands-on learning.

-The Aquavan has been visiting river catchments in Southern NZ with a focus on river catchment regions in Otago, Southland and Canterbury.
+The Aquavan has been visiting river catchments in Southern New Zealand with a focus on river catchment regions in Otago, Southland and Canterbury.

 The programme focuses on the connectivity between river health and the coastal environment using live animals, scientific equipment, enviroscapes and Storymap.